 Good sources are:

 The body is better getting the nutrients from food during pregnancy.
 If you are eating healthful foods each day, you may not need a supplement.
 But many women may benefit from taking a prenatal vitamin.
 Some may need only an iron or folic acid pill.
-Others may need an iodine pill if they don't get enough.
+Others may need an iodine pill if they do not get enough.
 Talk to your healthcare provider about your eating and lifestyle habits to find out if you need one.

 Having one to two cups of coffee or tea per day is fine during pregnancy.
 Some research has linked high intakes of caffeine (more than 300 mg per day) with having a hard time getting pregnant and a higher rate of miscarriages.
 Talk to your healthcare provider about how much caffeine you drink.